RetroReversing/retroReversing/pages/ps1/PS1_PsyQ_Libs.md

 MCXDSR   | 23-07-99 | _mcxStartFastDsr _mcxStopFastDsr _mcxFastDsrEnt _mcxIntRestSize _mcxCallFromC _mcxVecDsr _mcxVecSave

 # LIBPAD
+The `LIBPAD.LIB` library is used to interface with the game pads (controllers), including Dual shock controllers.

 Module  |   Date  |  Externals defined
 --- | --- | ---